 The Indigenous Youth Storytellers Circle: Share Your Story with the World!

 An Invitation to Young Indigenous People

 The Indigenous Youth Storytellers Circle is a year-long project (2019) linked to Terralingua’s flagship publication, Langscape Magazine.
 We aim to collect and publish personal stories from young Indigenous people who are involved with one or more of the following four Focus Areas:

 reconnecting with traditional knowledge and practices, values, and ways of life; and

 The Indigenous Youth Storytellers Circle is recognized as an official project of the United Nations’ International Year of Indigenous Languages, so your story has the potential to reach a global audience.
 Read more stories from Indigenous Youth.

-If you are an Indigenous person aged 18–30 and would like to tell about your experiences connecting to your ancestral languages, cultures, and lands, we want to hear from you!
+If you are a young Indigenous person who would like to tell about your experiences connecting to your ancestral languages, cultures, and lands, we want to hear from you!